DapaMassimo/Backup/README.md

 # Backup Script

-Simple and messy code to backup mysql dbs running on my machine
+Simple and messy python code to backup mysql dbs running on my machine